Angels in the Bible and Their Duties

 Malachim:

-As mentioned above, the most common type of angels in Jewish thought are malachim, messengers charged with delivering divine messages to human beings on earth.
+As mentioned above, the most common type of angels in Jewish tradition are malachim, messengers charged with delivering divine messages to human beings on earth.
 This term appears many times throughout the Bible, sometimes referring to human messengers and sometimes to divine beings, such as in Exodus: “See, I am sending an angel ahead of you to guard you along the way and to bring you to the place I have prepared” (23:20).

 Cherubim:

 Cherubim are often depicted as winged creatures responsible for guarding sacred spaces, such as the two golden figures that rested on top of the Ark of the Covenant in the Temple.
-Cherubim are mentioned in various Biblical passages, including Exodus 25: “There, above the cover between the two cherubim that are over the ark of the covenant law, I will meet with you and give you all my commands for the Israelites” (v.
+Cherubim are mentioned in various Bible passages, including Exodus 25: “There, above the cover between the two cherubim that are over the ark of the covenant law, I will meet with you and give you all my commands for the Israelites” (v.
 22).

 Seraphim: